 91706 Neuroscience6cp; Forms of attendance in this subject have changed to enable social distancing and reduce the risks of spreading COVID-19 in our community.
-There may also have been changes to the assessment requirements.
-Consequently, the Subject Outline information for this subject has changed.
-Details of the changes may be published in an Addendum to the Subject Outline which is available through your LMS (Blackboard or Canvas).
+There have also been changes to the assessment requirements.
+Teaching methods now include: Online lectures Online tutorials and video modules Face to face anatomy practical class attendance

 Requisite(s): (((27111 Mechanics of Human Motion OR 92512 Biomechanics of Human Motion) AND (27171 Applied Kinesiology OR 92521 Functional Anatomy) AND 91429 Physiological Bases of Human Movement) OR 91703 Physiological Systems )

-This subject provides an advanced understanding of the physiological basis of the nervous system, including the brain, spinal cord and nerves of the body.
+This subject provides an advanced understanding of the physiological basis of the nervous system and neuroanatomy, including the brain, spinal cord and nerves of the body.
 The nervous system is crucial for life and enables senses, movement and thinking.

 Autumn session, City campus